liquibase/liquibase/README.md

 Current status summary
 ======================

-Last updated: July 9th, 2017
+Last updated: December 27th, 2017

 **PLEASE NOTE THAT THE FORK, IN GENERAL, SHOULD BE CONSIDERED UNSTABLE FOR THE MOMENT.**
     A lot of work is currently being done to get all integration tests (OSS + commercial RDBMSs) green; manual testing of features like CDI, RPM/Debian packaging, Spring integration etc. comes after that.